mGPT: Few-Shot Learners Go Multilingual: Introduction

 \section{Introduction}

-The advent of the Transformer architecture~\cite{vaswani2017attention} has facilitated the development of various monolingual and multilingual language models (LMs;~\citealp{liu2020survey,doddapaneni2021primer}).
-Although the well-established ``pre-train \& fine-tune'' paradigm has led to rapid progress in NLP~\cite{wang2019superglue}, it imposes several limitations.
-First, fine-tuning relies on an extensive amount of labeled data.
-Collecting high-quality labeled data for new tasks and languages is expensive, time- and resource-consuming~\cite{wang-etal-2021-want-reduce}.
-Second, LMs can learn spurious correlations from fine-tuning data~\cite{naik-etal-2018-stress,niven-kao-2019-probing} and demonstrate inconsistent generalization, catastrophic forgetting or brittleness to fine-tuning data order~\cite{mccoy-etal-2020-berts,dodge2020fine}.
-Last but not least, fine-tuning requires additional computational resources and, therefore, aggravates the problem of a large carbon footprint~\cite{bender2021dangers}.
+The advent of the Transformer architecture~\cite{vaswani2017attention} has facilitated the development of various language models (LMs;~\citealp{liu2020survey}).
+Although the well-established ``pretrain \& finetune'' paradigm has led to rapid progress in NLP~\cite{wang2019superglue}, it imposes several limitations.
+Finetuning relies on an extensive amount of labeled data.
+Collecting high-quality labeled data for new tasks and languages is expensive and resource-consuming~\cite{wang-etal-2021-want-reduce}.
+LMs can learn spurious correlations from finetuning data~\cite{naik-etal-2018-stress,niven-kao-2019-probing} and demonstrate inconsistent generalization, catastrophic forgetting, or brittleness to finetuning data order~\cite{mccoy-etal-2020-berts,dodge2020finetuning}.
+Last but not least, finetuning requires additional computational resources and, therefore, aggravates the problem of a large carbon footprint~\cite{bender2021dangers}.

-Latest approaches address the limitations with zero- and few-shot learning, that is, performing a new task by maximizing an LM scoring function or using a small amount of in-context examples without parameter updates~\cite{brown2020language}.
-Autoregressive LMs adopted via these paradigms have been widely applied in many NLP tasks~\cite{schick-schutze-2021-just,perez2021true}, most notably in cross-lingual transfer~\cite{winata-etal-2021-language} and low-resource language scenarios~\cite{DBLP:journals/corr/abs-2112-10668}.
-However, there are several less explored directions in the interconnected areas of zero/few-shot learning and multilingual NLP, including model development for typologically distant and low-resource languages underrepresented in LMs' pre-training corpora~\cite{wu-dredze-2020-languages,lauscher-etal-2020-zero,hedderich-etal-2021-survey}, and multilingual zero/few-shot capabilities of autoregressive LMs~\cite{erdem2022jair}.
+The latest approaches address these limitations with zero-shot and few-shot learning, performing a task with LM scoring or conditioning on a few demonstration examples without parameter updates~\cite{NEURIPS2020_1457c0d6}.
+Autoregressive LMs adopted via these paradigms have been widely applied in many NLP tasks~\cite{schick-schutze-2021-just,perez2021true}, notably in cross-lingual knowledge transfer~\cite{winata-etal-2021-language} and low-resource language scenarios~\cite{lin2022fewshot}.
+However, model development for underrepresented typologically distant and low-resource languages~\cite{wu-dredze-2020-languages,lauscher-etal-2020-zero,hedderich-etal-2021-survey} and cross-lingual generalization abilities of autoregressive LMs~\cite{erdem2022neural} have been left understudied.